nmrdata/bigmap-solid-state-nmr/README.md

 The project is open-source (MIT license) and is available on [https://git.nmrium.org](https://git.nmrium.org).
 An exhaustive documentation can be found on [https://docs.nmrium.org](https://docs.nmrium.org).

-In order to show the possibilities, we provide here a solid state NMR dataset.
+In order to show the possibilities, we provide here a solid state NMR dataset coming from the following publication:

+Halat, D., Dunstan, M., Gaultois, M., Britto, S., & Grey, C. (2018).
+Research data supporting "Study of defect chemistry in the system La 2- Sr NiO 4+ by 17 O solid-state NMR spectroscopy and Ni K-edge XANES" [https://doi.org/10.17863/CAM.26025](https://doi.org/10.17863/CAM.26025).

 It can be previewed from this link [https://www.nmrium.org/nmrium#?toc=https%3A%2F%2Fnmrdata.github.io%2Fbigmap-solid-state-nmr%2Ftoc.json](https://www.nmrium.org/nmrium#?toc=https%3A%2F%2Fnmrdata.github.io%2Fbigmap-solid-state-nmr%2Ftoc.json).

 ![overview](images/overview.png)